Newton numbers, vanishing polytopes and algebraic degrees: Introduction

-The latter theorem for all the cones $\R^m_{\ge 0} \oplus \R^{n-m}$ is needed for the Arnold's monotonicity problem (see \cite[(1982-16)]{Arn} for its initial formulation and e.g. \cite{Sel24} for a more up to date version).
-In \cite[Theorem 3.3.(1)]{Sel24} the Arnold's monotonicity problem in dimension $n+1$ is reduced to the classification of (not necessarily convex) convenient lattice polytopes with vanishing Newton number in the cones $\R^m_{\ge 0} \oplus \R^{n-m}$.
-Thus, the $B_k$-theorem for all the cones $\R^m_{\ge 0} \oplus \R^{n-m}$ represents a significant advance in the Arnold's monotonicity problem.
+The latter theorem for all the cones $\R^m_{\ge 0} \oplus \R^{n-m}$ is needed for Arnold's monotonicity problem.
+Arnold's monotonicity problem suggests to study the (strict) monotonicity conditions of the Newton number (see \cite[(1982-16)]{Arn} for its initial formulation and e.g. \cite{Sel24} for a more up to date version).
+In \cite[Theorem 3.3.(1)]{Sel24} Arnold's monotonicity problem in dimension $n+1$ is reduced to the classification of (not necessarily convex) convenient lattice polytopes with vanishing Newton number in the cones $\R^m_{\ge 0} \oplus \R^{n-m}$.
+Thus, the $B_k$-theorem for all the cones $\R^m_{\ge 0} \oplus \R^{n-m}$ represents a significant advance in Arnold's monotonicity problem.
+A wrong answer to Arnold's monotonicity problem was conjectured in the end of the introduction of \cite{BKW19} and claimed in \cite[Theorem 2.25 and Remark 2.22]{L-AMS20}.
+For the simplest counterexample (a Morse function in dimension $4$), see \cite[Example 1.1]{Sel24}.
+Also note that using \cite[Theorem 3.3.(1)]{Sel24} one can obtain a counterexample from every $B_k$-polytope, which is not a $B_1$-polytope.

 In what follows, we define two types of Newton numbers: the $\mathbf{\ell}$\textbf{-Newton} number and the $\mathbf {e}$\textbf{-Newton} number.
 The $\ell$-Newton number arises from generalizations of Katz-Stapledon formulas (from Ehrhart theory).
-The $\ell$-Newton number is essential for proving that the $B_k$-polytopes are thin.
+The $\ell$-Newton number is the main tool for proving that the $B_k$-polytopes are thin.
 We also believe that the $\ell$-Newton number is of independent combinatorial interest and that it admits a natural geometric interpretation.

-The $e$-Newton number counts critical points of generic polynomials with given support.
+The $e$-Newton number counts critical points in the complex torus of generic polynomials with given support.
 Its vanishing provides a criterion for dual defective sets.
 It counts algebraic degrees in the Newton non-degenerate case.
 All the known formulas for the algebraic degrees in the Newton non-degenerate case (maximum likelihood degree \cite{Kh78}, \cite{CHKS06}, \cite{LNRW23}, Euclidean distance degree \cite{BSW22}, \cite{TT24}, polar degree \cite{Huh13}) follow from basic properties of the $e$-Newton number.